5 lessons for marginalized employees to reclaim the workplace

 “The changing and evolving workplace is one of those things where the benefits are going to hit the people who are most privileged first and then they will eventually trickle down to everyone else,” Henry says.

 The inequality of remote workplaces is due in part to disproportionate responsibilities.
-Where there’s the aforementioned “glamour work,” there’s also office housework—the administration tasks such as note taking and scheduling that helps a team run smoothly but is rarely valued as real work.
-Office housework is often regulated to women and women of color because of the harmful expectations of them being nurturing and helpful.
+Where there’s the aforementioned “glamour work,” there’s also office housework—the administration tasks, such as note taking and scheduling, that help a team run smoothly but are rarely valued as real work.
+Office housework is often relegated to women and women of color because of the harmful expectations of them being nurturing and helpful.

-“As we learn about how more effective a 4-day work week can be and how wonderful it can be to have a flexible schedule, making sure that those benefits are equally applied to everyone in an organization is going to be key to making sure that everyone finds success with them,” Henry says.
+“As we learn about how more effective a 4-day workweek can be and how wonderful it can be to have a flexible schedule, making sure that those benefits are equally applied to everyone in an organization is going to be key to making sure that everyone finds success with them,” Henry says.

 Learn to move on

-The great resignation has turned workplaces upside down.
-The majority of workers are using this opportunity to leave a toxic workplace for better working conditions, pivot into another career, or because they just need a break.
+The Great Resignation has turned workplaces upside down.
+The majority of workers are using this opportunity to leave a toxic workplace for better working conditions, pivot to another career, or because they just need a break.
 While Henry outlines rules for marginalized workers to adjust their workplace habits, he also advises leaving a job that no longer serves you.

 “I always tell people, don’t stay in the workplace just because you got the job or because it pays the bills as of right now,” Henry says.
 “At the end of the day, if you’re in an environment that’s holding you back from your true potential, then it’s time to go.
 It’s time to take your skills and go somewhere else and believe in your own power.
 It’s important in that regard because marginalized folks, especially people of color, are so often socialized into believing that they’re lucky to get anything.”